hashicorp/terraform-provider-kubernetes/website/docs/r/service_account.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

-* `default_secret_name` - Name of the default secret the is created & managed by the service
+* `default_secret_name` - Name of the default secret created & managed by the service.
+If there is more than one secret, the first with "token" in name is selected or, if none, the first in list.